Welcome to Foraged Design

-These four structural woodland lessons will inspire you to see with new eyes and to tap into your own passion for floral design, all while gaining confidence in becoming a more environmentally conscious creator within the natural world.
+These ten Foraged Design lessons will inspire you to see with new eyes and to tap into your own passion for floral design, all while gaining confidence in becoming a more environmentally conscious creator within the natural world.

-Post your design creations on social media, and use the hashtag #francoisewoodlands for a chance to be featured!
+Post your design creations on social media, and use the hashtag #foragingwithfrancoise for a chance to be featured!
 Voilà!

 Don't forget to check out my other courses!